 Practice mode overview

 Practice mode is available when Serato DJ Lite hardware is not connected, and outputs through the current default audio device.
-Controls become available in the user interface, and can be modi ed with the mouse or keyboard shortcuts.
+Controls become available in the user interface, and can be modified with the mouse or keyboard shortcuts.

 Load a track in Practice mode by dragging and dropping onto either waveform display area, the track display area, or by pressing shift + left arrow (or shift + right arrow for deck 2).

 Practice mode is a useful tool for preparing crates, auditioning tracks and mixes, and adding Cue Points.
-To access the track controls, simply click on the button.
+To access the track controls, simply click on the 'Cues & loops' button.

 Track Gain Adjust